PGallagher69/microbit-workshop/radio-bluetooth/11-android-bluetooth-app-program.md

 # Radio and Bluetooth #

-In this section we'll try out a the SAmsung Micro:Bit app for Android.
+In this section we'll try out a the Samsung Micro:Bit app for Android.
 This app allows you to connect your Micro:Bit to your mobile phone and control both your Micro:Bit from your phone and visa-versa.

 First, we'll create an app to use with the app.